rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 <!--- TODO insert illustration --->

-Note that `margin`, `border`,  `padding` and `width` property combined account for the overall width of an element.
+- Note that `margin`, `border`,  `padding` and `width` property combined account for the overall width of an element.

     It's not like `width` is relative to the parent and `margin` and `padding` is relative to the `width`.

     For example, if we keep the `width` property of a block to be 25% and `padding` property of a block to be 25%, the block will combined take up 50% of its parent.

+- **Also NOTE**: Remember that if suppose `margin` is set as:

+    ```css
+    .body {
+        margin: 10vh 10vw;
+    }
+    ```

+    This means that the total vertical margin is `20vh` (`10vh` above and `10vh` below) and the total horizontal margin is `20vw` (`10vw` on the left and `10vw` on the right).

+## CSS `box-sizing` Property

+The `box-sizing` CSS property sets how the total width and height of an element is calculated.

+- `content-box` gives us the default CSS box-sizing behavior.

+    If we set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width, making the element wider than 100px.

+    It can be thought of intuitively in the sense that only the 'content' is included in the 'box' whose size we are specifying.

+- `border-box` tells the browser to account for any border and padding in the values we specify for an element's width and height.

+    If you set an element's width to 100 pixels, that 100 pixels will include any border or padding you added, and the content box will shrink to absorb that extra width.
+This typically makes it much easier to size elements.

+    It can be thought of intuitively in the sense that both the 'content' and the 'border' is included in the 'box' whose size we are specifying.

 ## CSS `display` Property